CC Mode NEWS -- user visible changes. -*- outline -*-

 take precedence over the values specified by the chosen style.
 This

-is different from the old behavior: previously, the style-specific
+is different than the old behavior: previously, the style-specific

 settings would override the global settings.
 This change makes it